Do we need safe spaces?

 The speech tried to show a united message in order to embrace the Muslim community, offering condolences and rejecting any act of discrimination.
 Thousands of people who approach Jacinda in her speech wanted to launch a message of union and a call for peace.
 So, there is hope in our humanity and there are people who fight and condemn these unacceptable actions every day.

 Finally, to build safe spaces should be one of the solutions that we should bet for.
 If we start to raise awareness about solidarity, pacifist societies, and tolerance towards difference since the very beginning, we would be able to achieve more than we think.
-Belonging to our identity group is one of the most rewarding feelings that we can experience, but most rewarding is not to forget that at the end, we belong to the same human group and we have to take care of each other.
+Belonging to our identity group is one of the most rewarding feelings that we can experience, but most rewarding is not to forget that in the end, we belong to the same human group and we have to take care of each other.

 Bailey, D. (2019). ‘’Christchurch shootings: How the attacks unfolded’’.
 BBC News.
 Retrieved from